XTLS/Xray-docs-next/docs/en/config/fakedns.md

 }
 ```

-#### FakeDNS whitelist
+#### FakeDNS Whitelist

-If you only want certain domain names to use FakeDNS, you can add `domains` configuration to `fakedns` so that when the specified domain names are matched, `fakedns` has a higher priority than other DNS servers, thereby achieving the FakeDNS whitelist mechanism.
+If you want only certain domains to use FakeDNS, you can add `domains` configuration to `fakedns`.
+This gives `fakedns` higher priority than other DNS servers when matching specific domains, thereby implementing a FakeDNS whitelist mechanism.

 ```json
 {